AllThingsSmitty/allthingssmitty.github.io/_posts/2016-12-21-zero-based-date-christmas-and-emoji.md

 JavaScript counters start at 0.
 But it's important to know that not every method in the `Date` object returns a zero-based number.
 Specifically, `getMonth()` counts from 0, whereas `getDate()` counts from 1.

-Months can also be represented as string name, so using zero-based counting for `getMonth()` makes it possible to index months into an array, e.g.:
+Months can also be represented as a string name, so using zero-based counting for `getMonth()` makes it possible to index months into an array, e.g.:

 ```javascript
 let months = new ['Jan', 'Feb', 'Mar', 'Apr'...];